 - have used corticosteroids for a long time.

-Your doctor will be able to tell you whether you fit the criteria to receive a Medicare rebate.
-It is possible to have a DXA scan performed if you do not fit the criteria for the Medicare rebate, however, there will usually be an out-of-pocket cost associated with the scan.
+Your will be able to tell you whether you fit the criteria to receive a Medicare rebate.
+It is possible to have a DXA scan performed if you do not fit the criteria for the rebate and have a risk factor which requires investigation and this would require an out-of-pocket cost associated with the scan.

 Risk factors for osteoporosis